adriantanasse/CyberSecurity/04-MICROSOFT-365-ENGINEERING/01-M365-SECURITY-OPERATIONS/01-ENTRA-ID-SETUP-AND-HARDENING/README.md

 ## Objective

-Conditional Access policies were implemented to strengthen identity security and enforce Zero Trust security principles.
+Conditional Access policies were implemented to strengthen identity security and enforce **Zero Trust security principles**.

 Conditional Access evaluates authentication requests and determines whether access should be granted, blocked, or require additional verification.